Beijzum/beijzum.github.io/docs/index.md

     print("Hello World!")
     ```

-4. Directory and file names.
+4. Directory and file names will look like the following:

+    a.
 Directory names will look like `directory_name`.

+    b.
 File names will look like `filename.extension` with the period designating the file's extension.

+5. Terminal commands and Python keywords mentioned outside of code blocks will look like the following:

+    a.
+Python keywords like "print()" will look like: `print()`.
+Variable names like "user_input" will look like `user_input`.

+    b.
+Terminal commands will look `git init`.

 ## Notes and Warning Messages